studio24/deployer-recipes/docs/vendors-subpath.md

 # Vendors sub-path

-Run composer install in a sub-path
+Run composer install in a sub-path.
+This is useful if you have a composer.json file outside of the project root that you want to install on deployment.

 ## Usage